 RULE 5.
-SANCTIONS FOR FAILURE TO ATTEND MEDIATION.

-If a person ordered to attend a mediation pursuant to these Rules fails to attend without good cause, the Clerk may impose upon the person any appropriate monetary sanction including, but not limited to, the payment of fines, attorneys fees, mediator fees, expenses and loss of earnings incurred by persons attending the mediation.
+SANCTIONS FOR FAILURE TO ATTEND MEDIATION OR PAY MEDIATOR'S FEE.
+If a Any person ordered to attend a mediation pursuant to these Rules who fails without good cause to attend without good cause, or to pay a portion of the mediator's fee in compliance with G.S.
+7A-38.3B and the rules promulgated by the Supreme Court to implement that section, shall be subject to contempt powers of the Clerk and the Clerk may impose upon the person any appropriate monetary sanctions. including, but not limited to, the payment of fines, attorneys fees, mediator fees, expenses and loss of earnings incurred by persons attending the mediation.
+Such monetary sanctions may include, but are not limited to, the payment of fines, attorney fees, mediator fees, expenses and loss of earnings incurred by persons attending the mediation.

 A person seeking sanctions against another person shall do so in a written motion stating the grounds for the motion and the relief sought.
 Said motion shall be served upon all persons ordered to attend.
-The Clerk may initiate sanction proceedings upon its own motion by the entry of a show cause order.
+The Clerk may initiate sanction proceedings upon its his/her own motion by the entry of a show cause order.
 If the Clerk imposes sanctions, the Clerk shall do so, after notice and a hearing, in a written order making findings of fact and conclusions of law.
 An order imposing sanctions is reviewable by the superior court in accordance with G.S.
 1-301.2 and G.S.
 1-301.3, as applicable, and thereafter by the appellate courts in accordance with G.S.
 7A-38.1(g).

 RULE 6.
-AUTHORITY AND DUTIES OF MEDIATORS.
+AUTHORITY AND DUTIES OF MEDIATORS